shaxutang/sgen/README.md

   // Email [optional] will be used in the initialized template, if you create a default template it is [required] email?: string;
   url?: string;
-  workspace?: string;
+  // Local workspace [optional], when you specify the directory, `sgen` will look for the `creator`/`generator` directory in the directory workspace?: string;
   [prop: string]: any;
 };